• Home

 causes of bankruptcy

-The columnist who equated debt problems with irresponsibility nearly caused me to melt down, right in my office.
+The columnist who equated debt problems with irresponsibility nearly caused me to melt down, right in my law office.

 Irresponsibility, he said!